Pramodgopinathan/DATA_MINING-Feature-Scaling/README.md

 computer -> antivirus_software [support = 2%, confidence = 60%]
 <br>A support of 2% means that 2% of all the transactions under analysis show that computer and antivirus software are purchased together </br>
-<br>A confidence of 60% means that 60% of the customers who purchased a computer also bought the software. </br>
+<br>A confidence of 60% means that 60% of the customers who purchased a computer also bought the software.
+Confidence tells about the number of times these relationships have been found to be true. </br>
 <br>Association rules are considered interesting if they satisfy both a minimum support threshold and minimum confidence threshold.</br>